Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Related Work

-\textbf{Global and Local Model Optimization.} In statistically heterogeneous FL settings clients can drift too far away from the global optimal model.
-An approach to tackle client drift is to decouple the SGD optimization into local (learner side) and global (server side) \cite{reddi2020adaptive,hsu2019measuring}.
-Hsu et al. (\citeyear{hsu2019measuring}) investigate a momentum-based update rule between the previous community model and the newly computed weighted average of the clients models.
-In \cite{reddi2020adaptive}, after computing the weighted average of the clients updated models ("pseudo-gradients"), a new community model is computed through adaptive SGD optimizers that target to optimize the global objective.
-FedProx \cite{li2018federated} directly addresses client drift by introducing a regularization term in the clients local objective, which penalizes the divergence of the local solution from the global solution.
-FedAsync \cite{xie2019asynchronous} weights the different local models based on staleness with respect to the latest community model.
-Another recently proposed approach is Momentum SGD which is shown to have accelerated convergence compared to Vanilla SGD \cite{liu2020accelerating}.
-In our setting, we study the effect of different mixing strategies when computing the weighted average of learners' local models, as well as the effect of Vanilla SGD, FedProx and Momentum SGD as local solvers.
+\paragraph{Global and Local Model Optimization.} In statistically heterogeneous FL settings clients can drift too far away from the global optimal model.
+An approach to tackle client drift is to decouple the SGD optimization into local (learner side) and global (server side)~\cite{reddi2020adaptive,hsu2019measuring}.
+Hsu et al.~\cite{hsu2019measuring} investigate a server-side momentum-based update rule (\textsc{FedAvgM}) between the previous community model and the newly computed weighted average of the clients' models.
+Reddi et al.~\cite{reddi2020adaptive} introduce a more generalized server-side optimization update rule (\textsc{FedOpt}) with support for adaptive SGD optimizers (\textsc{FedAdagrad, FedYogi, FedAdam}).
+FedProx~\cite{li2020federatedopt} directly addresses client drift by introducing a regularization term in the clients local objective, which penalizes the divergence of the local solution from the global solution.
+FedAsync~\cite{xie2019asynchronous} weights the different local models based on their staleness with respect to the latest community model.
+Liu et al~\cite{liu2020accelerating} show that using Momentum SGD as the local model solver leads to accelerated convergence compared to Vanilla SGD.
+In our setting, we study the effect of local models mixing strategies under different communication protocols, as well as the effect of local model solvers (i.e., Vanilla SGD, Momentum SGD and FedProx) on the convergence rate of the global model.